Skip to main content

 Context and overview

-However, as recognised within our ‘Together for a safer future: Wales’ long-term Covid-19 transition from pandemic to endemic (March 2022)’ plan, coronavirus has not gone away and will remain with us globally.
-For this reason, it remains important for businesses, employers and event organisers to consider what they can do to reduce the spread of the virus, and protect their workers and customers, including any additional protections for those who are more vulnerable, including the immunosuppressed or those who live with someone who is vulnerable.
-By continuing to implement public health control measures, businesses, employers and event organisers will help keep the spread of the virus low, improve consumer confidence and minimise the potential of further disruption.
+The requirements that were in law have been removed.
+However, COVID-19 still remains a concern for public health.
+For this reason, it remains important to consider what they can be done to reduce the spread of the virus, and protect workers and customers, including any additional protections for those who are more vulnerable, including the immunosuppressed or those who live with someone who is vulnerable. we strongly recommend you risk assess your premises and take sensible precautions and actions to reduce the risk of transmission.

 With increasing numbers of people vaccinated and thanks to everyone’s continued efforts, coronavirus specific legal requirements no longer apply.
 The risks from coronavirus should now be considered in the same context as other communicable diseases risks (for example flu and norovirus).